vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_0/code_walkthrough.md

 We have a flag to know if the engine is initialized, a frame number integer (very useful!), and the size of the window we are going to open, in pixels.

 The declaration `struct SDL_Window* window;` is of special interest.
 Note the `struct` at the beginning.
 This is called a forward-declaration, and it's what allows us to have the `SDL_Window `pointer in the class, without including SDL on the Vulkan engine header.
 This variable holds the window that we create for the application.

+We are also adding a Get() function as global singleton pattern.

 With the headers seen, let's go to the cpp files.